 • Your resources and financial goals

-Avoid setting your salon prices on ‘what every other salon is charging’.
-What is right for your competitors may not be right for your salon.
+Avoid setting your salon prices on ‘what every other salon is charging’… What is right for your competitors may not be right for your salon.
 After all, their goals and strategies may be different from yours.
-Research your competition and see what they are charging, but do not copy their pricing structure just to charge what everybody else is charging.
+Research your competition and see what they are charging, but do not copy their pricing structure.
 Set your prices based on your own situation.

 2. Cover all costs

 The price of each service should cover the cost associated with it, its contribution to overheads and profit.
 A successful strategy is one that results in the most pounds after all the costs have been met.
 Be careful of setting your prices too low, while it may attract a large sales volume, you may not be making enough revenue to cover the costs of selling the service.
 If you set your prices too high, your sales volume may be so low you can’t cover operating costs.
 It’s important to take into account the competitive advantage of your salon and your target customer base.

 Your prices must keep up with inflation.
 Inflation increases your cost of doing business, with the prices of your materials, overheads and other costs increasing.
 If you maintain your prices despite rising inflation, you will erode your profit margin.
 Allow your business to increase your prices at least once a year, but give your clients sufficient warning about the price increase.
 Once you’ve established your prices, remember to constantly monitor operating costs to insure profit.

 4. Include the value of your time in your pricing

 Avoid committing the mistake of not including a salary for yourself – your time is valuable and you need to include it when calculating your prices.

 5. Clients are not always looking for the lowest price